-Leelanau Children's Center staff is comprised of an Executive Director, a Business Manager, Administrative Assistant, Program Directors for both Leland and Northport, full-time teachers and support staff, an on-call substitute teacher at each site, home visitors, and a cook at each site.
+Leelanau Children's Center staff is comprised of an Executive Director, a Business Manager, a Communications Manager, Program Directors for both Leland and Northport, full-time teachers and support staff, an on-call substitute teacher at each site, home visitors, and a cook at each site.

 What brings you to this work?
 I love working with families and their children.
 I enjoy helping people who are not able to speak for themselves or communicate their message due to a language barrier.
 LCC makes me and the Hispanic families feel welcome and that is what draws me to the Center.